Butterfly House Open Daily

 This seasonal exhibit features a lush garden filled with tropical plants where hundreds of butterflies soar through the air.
 Monarch, Zebra Longwing, Swallowtail, Julia, Buckeye, Queen, Painted Lady, and American Lady are just a few of the species that call Whispering Wings home.
 We will add dozens of other species throughout the summer and fall.
 Whispering Wings contains a pupae emergence room where you can observe the transformation from chrysalis to adult butterflies.
 The exhibit is open daily.
 Tickets are $3 - adults and $2 - children in addition to garden admission for a 30-minute timed visit.

-Newly expanded two-day event (9:30 a.m. - 4 p.m.) provides an opportunity to talk with local and regional artists and authors.
+Our two-day event Art Festival (9:30 a.m. - 4 p.m.) provides an opportunity to talk with local and regional artists and authors.
 Brookgreen invites selected artists and authors to sell their works, meet with visitors and give demonstrations.
 The festival is free with garden admission.
-Artists who would like to participate in Brookgreen's Art Festival may click here to apply online.
+More information.

 Cool Summer Evenings